emberjs/website/source/guides/cookbook/helpers_and_components/wrapping_a_javascript_library.md

     this.player = videojs('player', { controls: true });
   },

-  // `willDestroy` gets called when our component will be removed
+  // `willDestroyElement` gets called when our component will be removed
   // from the DOM.
 Video.js provides a `dispose` method that
   // destroys the video player and does any necessary cleanup.
-  willDestroy: function() {
+  willDestroyElement: function() {
     this.player.dispose();
   },